Sustainability

 In October 2023, the AASB released an Exposure Draft ED SR1 which proposes climate-related financial disclosure requirements.

-ED SR1 is open for public comments until 1 March 2024.
-The ED SR1 encompasses the following three draft Australian Sustainability Reporting Standards (ASRS Standards):
+The public comment period for ED SR1 closed on 1 March 2024.
+The ED SR1 encompasses the following three draft ASRS Standards:

 – Draft ASRS 1 General Requirements for Disclosure of Climate-related Financial Information.